Skip to main content

 No more budget controllers.
 The Scuf Instinct and Impact models are high-end equipment for serious gamers.
 The real difference between the Instinct and the Impact is that the former is designed to also be used with the Xbox, and the latter is compatible with the PlayStation.
 Both, however, work great with your gaming PC.

 The Scuf controllers are durable and customizable – in fact, you can order them with (or without) certain features and even choose your color.
 The only downside is the price.
-The Scuf models start at close to $200.
-Once you add custom options, they can easily exceed $250.
-Some gamers will argue the price is still well worth it, considering the quality of controller you get.
+Some gamers will argue the price is still well worth it, considering the quality of the controller you get.

 Microsoft Elite Series 2